Welcome to the Rotary Club of Camberwell

 Camberwell Sunday Market - Volunteer Roster

-Click here to see the Roster for March 2025: CSM Signup List
+Click here to see the Roster for April 2025: CSM Signup List

 CAS relies on the generous support of sponsors including Swinburne University for providing a magnificent glass façade venue at its Technologies Centre with the benefit of Burwood Road frontage.
 Other long standing major sponsors are Bendigo Community Bank of Canterbury, Ashburton, Surrey Hills and Balwyn and City of Boroondara.
 Other sponsors are from many local businesses.
 Without their support, CAS would not be the success that it has been over many years.